Iazyges

 The Iazyges (/aɪˈæzɪdʒiːz/) (Note: Singular Iazyx, /ˈaɪəzɪks/; /la/ and /la/, respectively; Ἰάζυγες, singular Ἰάζυξ.) were an ancient Sarmatian tribe that traveled westward in c.
 200 BC from Central Asia to the steppes of modern Ukraine.
+They are generally identified with the earlier Iaxamatae, a tribe recorded in the region of the Sea of Azov from around 500 BC.
 In c.
 44 BC, they moved into modern-day Hungary and Serbia near the Pannonian steppe between the Danube and Tisza rivers, where they adopted a semi-sedentary lifestyle.

 In their early relationship with Rome, the Iazyges were used as a buffer state between the Romans and the Dacians; this relationship later developed into one of overlord and client state, with the Iazyges being nominally sovereign subjects of Rome.
 Throughout this relationship, the Iazyges carried out raids on Roman land, which often caused punitive expeditions to be made against them.

 Almost all of the major events of the Iazyges, such as the two Dacian Wars—in both of which the Iazyges fought, assisting Rome in stopping the Dacians' incursions into Roman conquered territory in the first war and defeating the Dacians in the second—are connected with war.
-Another such war is the Marcomannic War that occurred between 169 and 175, in which time, the Iazyges fought against Rome but were defeated by Marcus Aurelius and had severe penalties imposed on them.
+Another such war is the Marcomannic War that occurred between 169 and 175, in which the Iazyges fought against Rome but were defeated by Marcus Aurelius and had severe penalties imposed on them.